EricWebsmith/Ezfx.Dui/csharp_is_all_you_need.md

 # C# win-form for python development

 In a data-related project, like machine learning, debugging the backend code can be torment.
-When you step into the code, you get the 2d-, 3d-or even nd-array.
+When you step into the code, you get the 2d-, 3d-or even nd-arrays.
 And they are not readable.
 This happens to other projects, too.
-For example, an html post process for a spider.
+For example, html post process for a spider.

 In machine learn, there is a concept called **data visualization**.
 I would argue that other projects may need visualization also. (like html processing) .
-Can we ease the pan of development by visualization?
-The answer is yes.
+We ease the pain of development by visualization.